Without a doubt, I have found a new favorite chocolate. For starters, the packaging of Pascha Chocolate is sheer perfection.

-This may be the milkiest semi-sweet chocolate I’ve ever tasted, but without a speck of cream, butter, or milk (of any kind!).
+This may be the milkiest semi-sweet chocolate I’ve ever tasted, but without a speck of milk (of any kind!).
 Pascha has somehow created the perfect cacao blend for a very smooth and creamy chocolate.
-Our resident teenager agreed that this was an impressive dairy-free find, and was even more excited to learn that it was peanut- and nut-safe.
+Our resident teenager agreed that this was an impressive dairy-free find.
+And even more excited to learn that it was peanut- and nut-safe.
 We’ve found a new love.

 Pascha Chocolate 55% with Cacao Nibs

 Cacao nibs are usually a give or take thing for me, but I really liked this bar.
 The sweet creamy chocolate generously dotted with crunchy bittersweet cacao was a heavenly dessert-like treat.

 Pascha Chocolate 55% with Goldenberries

 This was my first goldenberries tasting, and they are shockingly tart.
 The whole dried berries dramatically contrasted the sweet chocolate backdrop.
 Good and surprising, but almost a little too conflicting for my tastes.

 Pascha Chocolate 70%

 Pascha kept the smooth and creamy consistency with this bar, but the 70% cacao shines through with a hint of bitterness, particularly in the aftertaste.
 I loved the flavor, but confess that after savoring the 55% bars, this one was a little too sharp in cacao.
 Of course, I still had no problem in devouring the entire bar by the square.